-Leeds Engine:Histories: Bradford Firms
+Leeds Engine:Histories: nearby Firms

-A Brief History of Bradford Locomotive Industry
+A Brief History of the Locomotive Industry in nearby towns

 Unlike Leeds there were only a handful of railway engines built in the nearby city of Bradford.
 All of these were constructed by firms located on Thornton Road.
 There were many firms serving the various mills in the city.